seattle-police/redactvideo/readme.md

   16. Click "Review and Launch"
   17. Click "Launch"
   18. Click "Choose an existing key pair" and then click "Proceed without a key pair"
-  19. Click the checkbox next to "I acknoledge" and then click "Launch Instances"
+  19. Click the checkbox next to "I acknowledge" and then click "Launch Instances"
   20. Click "View Instances" and wait about ten minutes for it to boot up